-Adam Rippon Didn't Win The Gold, But People Are Still Very Much In Love With Him
+Gold Medal Or Not, Adam Rippon Has Won The Olympics

 His routine was mesmerizing.

 But when all was said and done, Rippon ended up finishing in 10th place overall.
-Yet, he won something that's arguably worth more than any gold medal: the love and adoration of fans, old and new.
+Yet he won something that's arguably worth more than any gold medal: the love and adoration of fans, old and new.

 Prior to the last night's free skate, Rippon had received well-wishes from THE Britney Spears: "Keep making us all smile at the Winter Olympics and good luck today."